MonikaJov/Online-Pet-Shop/README.md

 3.To run the project type the following command in terminal: python manage.py runserver

 4.Open your web browser and visit http://localhost:8000 to access the online pet shop.

+*To be able to add, edit or delete products, categories and promotions you need to be logged in as admin - username:admin password:admin